-Courses in the Women, Gender, and Sexuality Studies Program examine how gender affects many aspects of the world in which we live, such as literature, art, history, political structures, social relations, and economic institutions.
-The curriculum provides opportunities to explore the specificity of women’s and men’s experiences, concerns, and perspectives and to see how these vary among different social groups and at different points in time.
+Women, Gender, and Sexuality Studies courses examine how ideas and beliefs about gender affect many aspects of the world in which we live, such as literature, art, history, political structures, social relations, and economic institu-tions.
+The curriculum provides opportunities to explore the specificity of gendered experiences, concerns, and per-spectives and to see how these vary among different social groups and at different points in time.
+The Department has four areas of focus around which courses are organized: literature/theory/history; sexuality/the body/health; race, gender, and sexuality; nonwestern transnational feminist and gender studies.
+The curriculum supports the critical study of race, non-normative sexualities, and popular culture in relation to gender and sexuality.

 Women, Gender, and Sexuality Studies at Washington University

-Among the first in the nation (est. 1972), the Women, Gender, and Sexuality Studies Program at Washington University has emphasized the importance of gender to such disciplines and interdisciplinary programs as philosophy, psychology, history, education, law, architecture, art history and archeology, anthropology, political science, international studies, American Culture Studies, and studies in culture and languages.
-The program also offers a range of service learning courses to link academic work to social issues in the St. Louis Communities.
+Among the first in the nation (est. 1972), the Department of Women, Gender, and Sexuality Studies at Washington University has emphasized the importance of gender to such disciplines and interdisciplinary programs as philosophy, psychology, history, education, law, architecture, art history and archaeology, anthropology, political science, inter-national studies, African and African American Studies, American Culture Studies, and studies in culture and languages.
+The department also offers a range of service learning courses to link academic work to social issues in the St. Louis community.

-Women, Gender, and Sexuality Studies students are often leaders in campus organizations that deal with issues concerning women and gender relations.
-They also participate in a wide spectrum of extra-curricular organizations available to undergraduates, including Students for Choice, Uncle Joe’s Peer Counseling, Student Forum on Sexuality, and SARAH.
+Women, Gender, and Sexuality Studies students are often leaders in campus organizations that deal with issues concerning gender relations, sexuality, and social justice.
+They also participate in a wide spectrum of extracurricular organizations available to undergraduates, including Students for Choice, Pride Alliance, Uncle Joe's Peer Counseling, Student Forum on Sexuality, and SARAH.

 Many Washington University students are involved in volunteer activities in the St. Louis community.
 If you are interested in volunteer work, you can choose among several community service groups that work with programs and agencies supporting women and men.
 You can earn academic credit for some internships.